 Once you have completed the Thesis Seminar with a C or higher grade you should register for thesis writing credits.
 Generally students register for 2-credit workshops each term they are writing/research/working on the project.
 Usually students complete the project in two terms for a total of 4 additional thesis credits.
 You may take more credits if the project continues or you are doing more work in any given term.

 The thesis is due in the 8th week of the final quarter of work on the project.

 The last part of the thesis is a 5 minute presentation you will give in front of a faculty committee (comprised of the director of the Honors College, your thesis adviser, and third faculty member, preferably from your major department).
 Faculty and students in the Honors College and your guests are encouraged to attend.
 Review the Thesis Presentation Guidelines to prepare for your presentation.

 Students also have the option of presenting their thesis project at the PSU Student Research Symposium in early May each year.
 Proposals for the Student Research Symposium open each year at the end of February and are due by early April.

-Digital Archives in PDXScholar
+Thesis Archives in PDXScholar

 Honors theses are stored online through the PSU Library.
 Read past Honors theses online at PDXScholar.